thomasnib/kmedians/README.md

 # K-Medians Clustering
 K-Median clustering is a type of unsupervised machine learning technique used for clustering data points into k groups.
 It is similar to K-Means clustering, but instead of calculating the mean of the points in each cluster, it calculates the median.

-# How Does it Works?
+# How Does it Work?
 K-Median clustering algorithm works as follows:

 (1) Randomly select k points from the data set to act as the initial centroids.